mthnguyener/pyproject_starter/README.md

   networks, and volumes for a multi-container application
 - `docs`: Folder used by sphinx for auto-documentation
 - `pyproject_starter`: Project main script directory - additional apps are added here
-  - `app`: Applications directory where new apps can be added
-    - `streamlit`: Streamlit service with sample pages (missing test atm)
-      - `subpages`: Sample subpages for a Streamlit app
   - `configs`: Project configuration files
   - `test`: Project unit tests
 - `scripts`: Folder with setup related scripts

-## Setting Up New Project
-1. From current project root directory, run:
-    - `make create-project`
-      - `Enter the old project name: pyproject_starter`
-      - `Enter the new project name: new_project`
-1. Current project directories and files are created in the new project directory
-    - `new_project/`
-1. The new project is created 1-level up from the current project root directory
-    - if current project directory is `projects/pyproject_starter` then the new project is created at `projects/new_project`
-1. To add to git:
-   - `git init`
-   - `git add <new_project_files_and_directories>`
-   - `git commit -m "first commit or any comments"`
-   - `git branch -M main`
-   - `git remote add origin https://github.com/<user_or_organization>/<project>.git`
-   - `git push -u origin main`

-## Getting Started With the New Project
- is a fully functioning Python package that may be installed using `pip`.
-Docker Images are built into the package and a Makefile provides an easy to call repetitive commands.

 ### Makefile Code Completion
 It's handy to have code completion when calling targets from the Makefile.